Manage Your Amazon Developer Account and Permissions

 Amazon will send email only to the address listed in the company profile when corresponding with you about your app's status.
 When you set up a new Amazon developer account, you are the default account administrator.
 You can add other people in other roles to the account, such as analyst, developer, or marketer.
 You can also add other administrators.

 Although any developer or administrator can submit an app, Amazon will send correspondence only to the email address in the company profile.
-Amazon will not send messages to the email account associated with the person who submitted the app, unless that person's email address is the email address in the company profile.
-To see which email address is listed, an account with administrator permissions can check the Company Profile on the Settings tab.
+That means Amazon will not send messages to the email account associated with the person who submitted the app, unless that is the same one in the company profile.
+To confirm the email address in the company profile, anyone with administrative permissions can go to Settings > Company Profile to view this information.

-Sign in to the portal, click Settings, and then click Edit to edit your email address, account information, company profile, and user permissions.
+To change your contact information, sign in to the Developer Portal, go to Settings > My Account, and then click Edit to change your name, email, phone number, or password.
 If you do not have administrator permissions, ask the account administrator to make the changes.

 Note that your account contact information isn't necessarily the same as your app's contact information.
-When you're viewing an app, the General Information tab lists the contact information for the app.
+When you submit an app, the General Information tab lists the contact information for the app.
 There's an option to use the same contact information as your account.

 Find Your Customer and Vendor ID

-At times, Amazon teams might need your customer and vendor ID in order to whitelist your access to certain programs or documentation pages.
+At times, Amazon teams might need your customer and vendor ID in order to give access to certain programs or documentation pages using an allow list.
 You can find your customer and vendor ID by doing the following:

 - Sign in to the Developer Console.